Microsoft Showcase School

 - Over time we have developed a shared vision which is grounded in the four pillars of EFT.
 Our academy has transformed from a failing school deep in special measures to the successful school it is today.
 This has not always been an easy journey, but we have done it the right way; no quick fixes, focusing on quality first teaching and learning, developing consistency throughout the academy, leading by example and developing raw talent into superb teachers and leaders.

 - Our use of technology to support teaching and learning is now threaded across our curriculum - it is not an "add on".

 - We embrace the SAMR model, ensuring our use of technology is transformational in terms of maximising opportunities for deeper learning.

 - Full use of Office 365 applications such as Outlook, Calendar, OneNote, Teams, Forms, Sway, OneDrive & Power BI are embedded across the academy, including use of features such as Immersive Reader, Reading Progress, Teams Assignments and Insights.
 We also use applications that integrate with Office 365 such as Minecraft, Flipgrid and more recently Canva.

 A light bulb moment

-We use the analogy with teachers and any visitors to our academy that “devices should be viewed as stationery items” – just like pens, paper, whiteboards etc that should be available at all times and in all lessons to support pupils learning as appropriate.
-Devices are never “put away”.
+We continue to use the analogy with teachers and any visitors to our academy that “devices should be viewed as stationery items” – just like pens, paper, whiteboards etc that should be available at all times and in all lessons to support pupils learning as appropriate.
+Our devices are never “put away”.
 Pupils have been taught to clean screens, put devices on charge themselves as necessary.
 This is a significant culture shift in our thinking around the use of technology.

 This sketchnote from TeachThought presents perfectly “The 7 habits of highly effective teachers who use technology”.
 Our vision for use of technology makes clear that we only use technology if we have a reason to do so & that use of tech increases pupil engagement (fact) and as such makes greater impact on outcomes.